Proof of Transfer

 Consensus algorithms for blockchains require compute or financial resources to secure the blockchain.
 The general practice of decentralized consensus is to make it practically infeasible for any single malicious actor to have enough computing power or ownership stake to attack the network.

-Popular consensus mechanisms in modern blockchains include proof-of-work, in which nodes dedicate computing resources, and proof-of-stake, in which nodes dedicate financial resources to secure the network.
+Popular consensus mechanisms in modern blockchains include proof of work, in which nodes dedicate computing resources, and proof of stake, in which nodes dedicate financial resources to secure the network.

-Proof-of-transfer (PoX) is an extension of the proof-of-burn mechanism.
-PoX uses the proof-of-work cryptocurrency of an established blockchain to secure a new blockchain.
-However, unlike proof-of-burn, rather than burning the cryptocurrency, miners transfer the committed cryptocurrency to some other participants in the network.
+Proof of transfer (PoX) is an extension of the proof of burn mechanism.
+PoX uses the proof of work cryptocurrency of an established blockchain to secure a new blockchain.
+However, unlike proof of burn, rather than burning the cryptocurrency, miners transfer the committed cryptocurrency to some other participants in the network.

 There are a number of reasons that Stacks chose Bitcoin as the blockchain to power consensus.
 It's the oldest blockchain protocol, having launched in 2009, and has become a recognized asset outside of the cryptocurrency community.
 BTC has held the highest market capitalization of any cryptocurrency for the past decade.

 Bitcoin champions simplicity and stability, and has stood the test of time.
 Influencing or attacking the network is infeasible or impractical for any potential hackers.
 It's one of the only cryptocurrencies to capture public attention.
 Bitcoin is a household name, and is recognized as an asset by governments, large corporations, and legacy banking institutions.
-Lastly, Bitcoin is largely considered a reliable store of value, and provides extensive infrastructure to support the proof-of-transfer consensus mechanism.
+Lastly, Bitcoin is largely considered a reliable store of value, and provides extensive infrastructure to support the PoX consensus mechanism.